Our birth is but a sleep and a forgetting,

 Now, I know what you’re first thought may be.
 Having your chair pulled out from underneath you would be terrifying.
 But think here of the mind in just a total free fall.
 A total letting go of control.
 That is what can bring us home.
 A complete falling into the grace of what already is.
 Nothing of this world can compare to that!

-So when we get lost in the disunity of this world, and let it drag us down into its rabbit hole of despair, Jesus says “Don’t forget to remember this: “Your One light, breath, and vibration within everything You have given life”.
+So when we get lost in the disunity of this world, and let it drag us down into its rabbit hole of despair, Jesus says “Don’t forget to remember this: “Your One light, breath, and vibration within everything that moves and changes.”
 Remember the divine Flow coursing within everyone and everything.
 Remember.
 THIS is inherent, ultimate reality.
 Marinate in this Truth.

 And we can feel it welling up inside of us and saying, “Yes.
 THIS is Home.
-This is Truth”.
-The love, peace, hope, and joy we seek has always been at home.
+This is Truth.”
+The love, peace, hope, and joy we seek has always been home.
 Now it is being invited to come out and live in the world.

 We’re like Dorothy in the Wizard of Oz.
 After journeying off into an alternate reality (dream), her waking up is only a return to where she had always been.
 Kansas.
 Aw Kansas… Though she thought she had, she really never left Kansas.
 And Home had never left her.
 “There’s no place like Home!”